pyeventsourcing/eventsourcing/README.md

 the capabilities of this library by implementing snapshots as domain events.
 It can easily be substituted with a strategy that, for example, uses a dedicated table for snapshots.

-**Synchronous Publish-Subscribe Mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.
-In general, subscribers are policies of the application, which may execute further commands whenever an particular kind of event is received.
-Publishers of domain events are typically the methods of an entity.

 **Persistence Policy** - Subscribes to receive published domain events.
 Appends the domain events to the event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.